fkie-cad/windowsScripts/README.md

 ```

 ### Remarks
-Removing "Microsoft.XboxGameCallableUI_xxx" may throw some "0x80070032" error.
+Removing "Microsoft.XboxGameCallableUI_xxx" or another Xbox package may throw some "0x80070032" error.
-Checking the installed apps and then manually removing the remaining "Microsoft.XboxSpeechToTextOverlay" and "Microsoft.Xbox.TCUI" solved the issue and "Microsoft.XboxGameCallableUI" was gone too.
+Checking the installed apps and then manually removing the remaining "Microsoft.XboxSpeechToTextOverlay" and "Microsoft.Xbox.TCUI" and maybe more solved the issue and "Microsoft.XboxGameCallableUI" was gone too.
 ```
 ps> removeApps.ps1 check
 ps> [removeApps.ps1 check *XboxSpeechToTextOverlay*] ps> removeApps.ps1 remove *Microsoft.Xbox.TCUI*
+ps> removeApps.ps1 remove ...
 ```